toreis/green-recipes/README.md

 ## Requirements

-Requirements can be found in Requirements.txt
+Python module requirements are found in Requirements.txt

+Further required is a CO2 reference list which cannot provided on GitHub